 An undergraduate Bachelor of Science degree in psychology can get graduates ready to attend graduate school focusing on clinical, counseling, or social/personality psychology.
 But the versatility is on display for this field when you look at where many graduates end up.
 Only a quarter of psychology majors end up getting a mental health licensure.
 Their mean annual wage for doing so is $76,040.
 But Bachelor of Science graduates in psychology are often found plying their people skills in professions like advertising, healthcare, occupational therapy, human resources, or couples counseling.
 It’s as versatile as they come, and so are the employment rates and compensation attached.

 Essentially, you’ll be giving yourself an opening into so many different things you might end up doing, without confining yourself to any of them.
 Speaking of not confining yourself, make sure to check out the rest of our Bachelor’s of Science rankings.
-We’ve also ranked Bachelor’s programs based on speed of completion, online education, affordability, and many other factors.
+We’ve also ranked Bachelor’s programs based on the speed of completion, online education, affordability, and many other factors.